 Clemson likely heads to Sugar Bowl after blowing out Miami in ACC title game

-CHARLOTTE, N.C. — Clemson is likely headed to the Sugar Bowl as the No. 1 seed in the College Football Playoff following Saturday’s impressive 38-3 victory in the ACC Championship Game.
+CHARLOTTE, N.C. — Clemson is likely headed to the Sugar Bowl as the No. 1 seed in the College Football Playoff following Saturday’s impressive 38-3 victory over No. 7 Miami in the ACC Championship Game.

 “I have probably enjoyed this team and this journey as much as any team that I have ever been around,” Clemson head coach Dabo Swinney said afterward.
 “They just refused to buy the narrative.”